EFForTS-B10/EFForTS-LGraf/README.md

 Instead of generating roads, EFForTS-LGraf is able to use an existing roadmap shapefile as input by selecting "real.shapefile" from the dropdown menu under 1.3).
 These shapefiles are loaded from the folder "LGraf_roadmaps" within the input folder of the model directory.
 Own shapefiles can be added here.
 Please note, own shapefiles need to follow a specified filename format as shown below.
 At least three files need to be available to load a roadmap shapefile:
-* <roadmapid>_road.prj - the projection file of the roadmap
+* &lt;roadmapid&gt;_road.prj - the projection file of the roadmap
-* <roadmapid>_road.shp - the actual shapefile containing road polylines
+* &lt;roadmapid&gt;_road.shp - the actual shapefile containing road polylines
-* <roadmapid>_area.shp - a shapefile with a framing box of the road shapefile which is used to set the dimensions of the landscape
+* &lt;roadmapid&gt;_area.shp - a shapefile with a framing box of the road shapefile which is used to set the dimensions of the landscape

-You can replace <roadmapid> with any string, which can then be entered in the input field "road-map-id" under 1.3.1) to load the shapefile.
+You can replace &lt;roadmapid&gt; with any string, which can then be entered in the input field "road-map-id" under 1.3.1) to load the shapefile.
 For example, a valid fileset could be named mymap1_road.prj, mymap1_road.shp, mymap1_area.shp.
 This fileset can then be loaded by selecting "real.shapefile" under 1.3) and entering mymap1 into the input field under 1.3.1).

 Five roadmap shapefiles from Jambi, Indonesia are already included in EFForTS-LGraf.
 These shapefiles can be loaded by entering jambi1, jambi2, jambi3, jambi4 or jambi5 under 1.3.1).